 Don’t feel that you need to script the activity though.
-If you and your child are playing together try to get down on his level and follow his lead.
+If you and your child are playing together try to get down on their level and follow their lead.

 If multiple children are playing together, sit back and watch them interact.
 There are many options when it comes to these types of scenarios.

-Your child will learn some of the aforementioned skills all on his own, while others will require your involvement.
+Your child will learn some of the aforementioned skills all on their own, while others will require your involvement.

 What’s Needed For The Perfect Kids Pretend Grocery Store/Market